 What are the economic benefits of pipelines?Everything You Need To Know About A Carbon Tax — And How It Would Work In Canada

-“We’re not realizing the full value for our products,” says Sonya Savage, the senior director of policy and regulatory affairs for the Canadian Energy Pipeline Association (CEPA), and a candidate for the right-wing United Conservative Party in Calgary-North West.
+“We’re not realizing the full value for our products,” says Sonya Savage, the senior director of policy and regulatory affairs for the Canadian Energy Pipeline Association (CEPA), and now the right-wing United Conservative Party MLA in Calgary-North West.
 At the moment, she explains, only the existing Trans Mountain pipeline runs west, and there aren’t any transmission pipelines east of Montreal.

 CEPA, of course, has a vested interest in seeing that pipelines are built, and Savage, along with others in the industry, worry that if the government doesn’t figure out a more efficient regulation process, investors will pull out of more projects in Canada (which has happened, as was the case with British Columbia’s Pacific NorthWest LNG project) and go elsewhere for their energy demands.
 “Keeping our oil in the ground is not going to solve a global issue,” Savage argues.